 “They (University) werent really that great of a team,” head coach Randy Moharron said of the University squad.

-But the Cardinals pounding of the Red menace was no fluke they had already won their first eight games of the season by convincing margins before falling to Menlo-Atherton.
+But the Cardinals pounding of we recommend the Red menace was no fluke they had already won their first eight games of the season by convincing margins before falling to Menlo-Atherton.

 The mental part of the game, however, usually swings to Lowells advantage.
 Coach Moharran recognizes the Cardinals lack of height and athleticism, and plans to compensate for it through superior smarts.
 Moharran, an eager first-year coach, grew up in Santa Barbara and played basketball at Santa Barbara City College.
 It was there he met varsity coach Rob Ray, who offered him the position.